 An urban plan for housing and retail in Tianjin, China combines a development of 75% towers and 25% low-rise typologies following the old street pattern, so as to densify a traditional urban setting.
 The re-introduction of Chinese residential typologies and creation of public space also feature as part of the plan.

-Recently, in China, many old neighborhoods have been replaced by new ones.
+Recently, in China, many old neighbourhoods have been replaced by new ones.
 The existing urban patterns are being erased and new towns are built without any specific links to what was previously there.
-In case of TEDA town, re-using most of the existing tree lined street produces a series of plots on which the program can be positioned.
+In case of TEDA town, re-using most of the existing tree-lined street produces a series of plots on which the program can be positioned.
 To combine the street feeling with the total requested amount of square meters, a mix of towers and low-rise typologies was proposed.

 Each tower is accompanied by an open space, opening up the dense pattern of the existing streets.
 The towers are positioned to maximise light and views while leaving enough space for low-rise developments.
 The low-rise housing is organized into archetypal patio houses and townhouses of 3 or 4 levels, surrounding courtyards with plants and water features.
 On the main streets, ground floors can be used as shops and studios.
 Parking is organized in several underground garages.

-In this way a new neighborhood is recreated that echoes the character of the old streets.
-It combines a dense urbanity with traditional layout, creating a lively, attractive and sustainable urban area.
+In this way, a new neighbourhood is recreated that echoes the character of the old streets.
+It combines a dense urbanity with a traditional layout, creating a lively, attractive and sustainable urban area.

-Stefan Witteman, Wenchian Shi, Franziska Meisel, Johannes Schele, Sven Thorissen and Rune Boserup, Tie Ying Fang, Joana Gomes
+Design Team: Jacob van Rijs, Stefan Witteman, Wenchian Shi with Franziska Meisel, Johannes Schele, Sven Thoresen and Rune Boserup, Tie Ying Fang and Joana Gomes

 Photographs: Peter Dixie (slides 4,7,8,10,11,12,13,14,18, 21)